landewill/IS477/README.md

 # IS477 Fall 2025
-#UIUC IS 477 Course Repo for Semester-long Group Project
-#Will Lande and Emil Tomic
+UIUC IS 477 Course Repo - Will Lande and Emil Tomic